The following information provides a brief overview relating to Malaysian entry requirements.

 It is advisable to bring enough money with you to cover expenses for the first 3 months i.e. transportation, accommodation and living cost (approximately RM800.00 per month).

 We suggest you bring at least RM3000.00 in cash / travellers’ cheque / bank draft (excluding your tuition fee, hostel fee and personal bond).

 Penang banking facilities will be explained during Orientation.
 If you are unable to attend the Orientation programme or wish to open a bank account prior to the banking and finance session, assistance is available at the International Office and Student Affairs Section.

 It is highly recommended that you attend the Orientation Programme as we believe the activities will be beneficial to you academically and socially.

 Orientation Day Activities*

 Your Support Network

 Our staff are always ready to help if necessary.
 If you are facing problems of any kind, do not keep them to yourself.
 Our highly-trained staff are always willing to help you whenever possible.
-Take advantage of the support services available before the problem becomes an issue, so that you will have a happy and rewarding time at Han Chiang College.
+Take advantage of the support services available before the problem becomes an issue, so that you will have a happy and rewarding time at Han Chiang University College of Communication.